-On the basis of information available to the Company, as at 31 December 2022, ALT Holdings Limited and Eight Oaks Capital Limited held in equal proportion a total of 50,000 shares in the Company which is equivalent to 100% of its total issued share capital.
-There are no arrangements in place as at 31 December 2022, the operation of which may at a subsequent date result in a change in control of the Company.
+As at 31 December 2023, ALT Holdings Limited and Eight Oaks Capital Limited held in equal proportion a total of 50,000 shares in the Company which is equivalent to 100% of its total issued share capital.
+There are no arrangements in place as at 31 December 2023, the operation of which may at a subsequent date result in a change in control of the Company.